ec123167/web-dev-hw/assignment-04/README.md

 2. Learning how spacing works in html was valuable.
 It's interesting how not all elements have a closing and an opening tag.
 What was most interesting though was that images should include description text for the blind and in case the image does not actually load.
-The lesson has seemed straightforward and hopefully my code works.
+The module has seemed straightforward and hopefully my code works.

 ![Screenshot](./images/screenshot.png)